Ihatecode111/ICDE-FedCORE/README.md

 ```

 ### 3.2 High-Throughput Dynamic Routing (Section 4.3)
-To prevent edge nodes from stalling under heavy causal computation, the CWAZ Sniffer acts as an $\mathcal{O}(1)$ proxy to isolate only the long-tail structural bias.
+To manage the computational load on edge nodes, the CWAZ Sniffer acts as an $\mathcal{O}(1)$ proxy to isolate long-tail structural bias.

 ```python
 from models.cwaz_sniffer import CWAZSniffer